Wandalen/wTesting/doc/version.eng/concept/TestObject.md

-# Test object
+# Test unit

-Test object is a system proper functioning of which is tested.
+Test unit is a system proper functioning of which is tested.

 [Back to content](../README.md#Concepts)